Frequently Asked Questions

 -

-Externalsight runs 48+ concurrent security scanners organized into 4 sequential phases.
-Within each phase, all scanners run in parallel via a
+Externalsight runs 48 deterministic full-scan scanners organized into 4 sequential phases.
+Within each phase, scanners run in parallel via a

 - Phase 1 — DNS / SSL / HTTP: DNS resolution, SSL/TLS configuration, HTTP headers, redirect chains, zone transfers, DNSSEC, WHOIS, passive DNS, host header injection